nolemb/CarPlateParkingSort/README.md

 License plate, vehicle type, time of the attempt to enter, approved or denied entrance is stored in redis DB.

-User can check one input at a time, as meany times he wants.
+User can check one input at a time, as many times he wants.

 ## Installation
 1. Python 3.5 and up